NewsletterBlogLearnCompareTopicsGlossary

 How Codex CLI Works

-• Agentic: The AI design pattern where models autonomously plan and execute multi-step tasks rather than responding to single prompts
+• Agentic Coding: The AI pattern where coding tools autonomously plan and execute multi-step tasks, rather than suggesting single completions

 Want more AI insights?
 Subscribe to LoreAI for daily briefings.